Setting up the psiTurk Docker container

 the account on your Linode server that you’re currently signed in to.

-at the end of the command just tells docker
+Finally, the . at the end of the command just tells docker to look

 After this runs, you’ll now have a Docker image containing psiTurk and a prespecified place for where you ought to mount your experiment files.
 Let’s move on to generating and setting up the experiment files.